pritesh-shrivastava/SICP_notes_exercises/chapter_1/section_1_2/section_1_2_1/section_1_2_1.md

 (inc 8)
 9
 ```
+Time complexity = O(a)    (~ 2 * a steps)
+Space complexity = O(a)

+This recursive process is linear in both time and space complexity hence, it is called a linear recursive process.

 In the second case, while the procedure is recursive, the actual process is linearly iterative.
 Each intermediate state is perfectly defined with the procedure parameters.
 The process uses constant space at any point in time.
 ```